n3ssuno/MSA-patents/README.md

 ### Database
 The database is released under a [*CC-BY 4.0 License*](https://creativecommons.org/licenses/by/4.0/).

-The raw data, elaborted by the scripts contained in this repository, are from [PatentsView](https://www.patentsview.org/) and [US Census](https://www.census.gov/).
+The raw data, elaborted by the scripts contained in this repository, are from [PatentsView](https://www.patentsview.org/), the [US Census](https://www.census.gov/), and the USPTO's [Patent Examination Research Dataset (PatEx)](https://www.uspto.gov/learning-and-resources/electronic-data-products/patent-examination-research-dataset-public-pair).
 You can find further references to the raw files used in the Makefile file.

 ## Folders structure
 ```